Loop group actions on categories and Whittaker invariants: Actions by groups of finite type

 The coalgebra structure on a Hopf category $\H$ allows to form the $\infty$-category $\H\ccomod := \on{Comod}_{\H}(\DGCat)$ of comodules categories for $\H$.
 The rest of the structure endows $\H \ccomod$ with a monoidal structure compatible with the tensor product of the underlying DG categories: informally, given $\C, \, \E \in \H \ccomod$, their product $\C \otimes \E$ has the following $\H$-comodule structure

 Hence, we can consider algebra objects in $\H \ccomod$, that is, monoidal categories with a compatible coaction of $\H$.

 \sssec{}

 Let $\H$ be a Hopf category, which is dualizable as a plain category.
 Then, as pointed out before, $\H^\vee$ (the dual of $\H$ as a plain category) is naturally a Hopf category.
 Given an object $\B \in \on{Alg}(\H^\vee \ccomod)$, we shall form the monoidal category $\H \ltimes \B$, called the \emph{crossed product algebra} of $\H$ and $\B$.
-Informally, $\H \ltimes \B$ is described as follows: its underlying category is simply $\B \otimes \H$ and the multiplication is given by
+At first approximation, $\H \ltimes \B$ can be described as follows: its underlying category is simply $\B \otimes \H$ and the multiplication is given by